 - Registered for the Selective Service, if applicable.

 If you are eligible, NC State will calculate your need, which is defined as the difference between the cost of attending NC State for one academic year and the expected family contribution toward paying those costs.
-To learn more about financial aid eligibility and the factors used to determine an applicant’s financial aid eligibility and offer amounts, click here.
+To learn more about financial aid eligibility and the factors used to determine an applicant’s financial aid eligibility and offer amounts, visit the Eligibility page on the Student Services Center website.

 Qualifying for Financial Aid